se-iram/Laptop-Price-Predictor/README.md

 - Python, Streamlit
 - pandas, numpy, scikit-learn, matplotlib, seaborn
 - Random Forest Regressor, Linear Regression, RandomizedSearchCV
-- Deployment: Hugging Face Space (previously Heroku)
+- Deployment: Streamlit Community Cloud
 ---

 #### Note: Documentation for each phase can be found in the **doc** directory.